ArdanaLabs/audit/src/considerations/rootfinding.md

 ## Newton's algorithm

-In Curve's implementation of StableSwap, they use Newton's algorithm for root finding [@NewtonAlg], so that's the first iteration of our codebase.
+In Curve's implementation of StableSwap, they use Newton's algorithm for root finding, so that's the first iteration of our codebase.

-When the derivative can be found in a neighborhood of zero, Newton's method does not enjoy convergence guarantees.
+When the derivative can be found in a neighborhood of zero, Newton's method does not enjoy convergence guarantees [@NewtonAlg, para.
+4.1].
+The probability that invariant polynomial derivatives are in such a neighborhood is tiny, but nonzero, with details in \ref{apdx:inv}.

+We currently solve in `DanaswapStats` and oblige onchain logic to provide an $\epsilon$-proof that the root is valid.